mc2-project/mc2/docs/cli/usage.rst

 Encrypting and Uploading Data
 -----------------------------
-MC:sup:`2` Client will use the symmetric key you specified during configuration to encrypt your sensitive data and decrypt sensitive results outputted by the MC:sup:`2` compute services.
+MC\ :sup:`2` Client will use the symmetric key you specified during configuration to encrypt your sensitive data and decrypt sensitive results outputted by the MC\ :sup:`2` compute services.
 If you don't yet have a symmetric key, see the above section on :ref:`Generating Keys`.

-MC:sup:`2` Client encrypts your data into two different formats, depending on which compute service you plan to use: ``opaque`` or ``securexgboost``. ``opaque`` format is for the Opaque SQL compute service, while ``securexgboost`` is for Secure XGBoost.
+MC\ :sup:`2` Client encrypts your data into two different formats, depending on which compute service you plan to use: ``opaque`` or ``securexgboost``. ``opaque`` format is for the Opaque SQL compute service, while ``securexgboost`` is for Secure XGBoost.
 You should specify the data you will use during computation (and hence should encrypt and upload) and the nodes you're using for computation, i.e., where you want to upload your data during the :doc:`configuration step <../config>`.

-MC:sup:`2` Client will encrypt and upload your data in one step through the command line.
+MC\ :sup:`2` Client will encrypt and upload your data in one step through the command line.

 Secure XGBoost Format
 ~~~~~~~~~~~~~~~~~~~~~